Avalanche Lake

 This area of Glacier National Park was named by Dr. Lyman Sperry.
 While exploring the basin in June of 1895, Sperry saw and heard multiple avalanches roaring down the surrounding mountains, and agreed with his exploring party "that Avalanche Basin would be a most appropriate name for the place".
 On a return trip later that summer Sperry would discover the glacier that now bears his name.

-In between Sperry's two visits that summer, an unnamed local resident blazed a path to Avalanche Lake, making it, in all likelihood, the first trail to be constructed for tourists in the Glacier Park area.
-My book, Ramble On (a history of hiking), contains much more information on trail development in Glacier, as well as other anecdotal stories from the early years of the park.
+In between those two visits an unnamed local resident blazed a path to Avalanche Lake, making it, in all likelihood, the first hiking trail to be constructed for tourists in the Glacier Park area.
+Ramble On discusses the fascinating story of why Glacier's extensive trail system was developed during the park's early years in much more detail.

 If you're looking to go home with some great photographs you may want to consider starting your hike around daybreak in order to reach the lake before the sun rises above the mountains to the east, or, wait until later in the afternoon when the sun is behind you.
 You should also note that this is an extremely popular area, which means parking can be an issue during the middle of the day, especially during peak tourist season.